Two Tiny Miracles, Born Seven Months Apart

 “She was very straightforward with us and prepared us for the worst, saying that there was a very real chance that our baby may not make it,” Valentina said.
 “I tried to remain as positive as possible and my husband and I just hoped and prayed she would make it.
 I knew that my daughter needed me to be strong, and so I was only going to emit positive energy to her.”

 The specialist told Valentina that she would need to be transferred to a hospital with a Level IV NICU before delivery, since her daughter would need specialized surgery immediately after birth.
-With the clock ticking, Valentina was airlifted to The Children’s Hospital of San Antonio (CHofSA).
+With the clock ticking, Valentina was airlifted to CHRISTUS Children's.

 The day after she arrived, Valentina went into active labor, and she was placed under the care of OB-GYN Dr. Jacqueline Battistelli, MD.